shreej007/mm_web/blueprint.md

 ## Overview

-This document outlines the features and design of a matrimoniale matchmaking application.
+This document outlines the features and design of a matrimonial matchmaking application.
 The app allows users to create detailed profiles, browse other users, and manage their information.

+**Supported Platforms:** Android, Web

 ## Core Features